malan88/standingwater/src/markdown/posts/220805-silicon.md

 sixteen locations are in China or Taiwan.
-I have no idea what those locations are specialized in (its easy to imagine the Taiwanese plants being specialized in EUV) but even pretending they're fungible locations, that's almost 40% of the world's semiconductor tool chain going offline overnight in the even of an invasion of Taiwan.
+I have no idea what those locations are specialized in (its easy to imagine the Taiwanese plants being specialized in EUV) but even pretending they're fungible locations, that's almost 40% of the world's semiconductor tool chain going offline overnight in the event of an invasion of Taiwan.
 My God.

 Imagine the 2020-22 chip shortage on steroids.
 Christ.
 It would be an economic